-L. The modeling organization is to perform uncertainty and sensitivity analyses for expected hurricane loss costs as outlined below.
-The Professional Team will perform uncertainty and sensitivity analyses based on the modeling organization expected hurricane loss cost calculations as part of its preparation prior to reviewing the modeling organization internal uncertainty and sensitivity analyses (using the hurricane model actual hurricane vulnerability functions) during the on-site reviews.
-The modeling organization is to present to the Professional Team during the on-site review their uncertainty and sensitivity analyses using the hurricane model hurricane vulnerability functions.
+M. The modeling organization is to perform uncertainty and sensitivity analyses for expected hurricane loss costs as outlined below.
+The Professional Team will perform uncertainty and sensitivity analyses based on the modeling organization expected hurricane loss cost calculations as part of its preparation prior to reviewing the modeling organization internal uncertainty and sensitivity analyses (using the hurricane model's hurricane vulnerability functions) during the on-site review.
+The modeling organization is to present to the Professional Team during the on-site review their uncertainty and sensitivity analyses using the hurricane model's hurricane vulnerability functions.

-Sensitivity analyses will be based on standardized regression coefficients (SRC) for each hurricane model input variable in the Excel input file.
+Sensitivity analyses will be based on standardized regression coefficients (SRC) for each hurricane model input variable in the input file.
 The calculation of the SRCs is explained on page 22 of the Professional Team Demonstration Uncertainty/Sensitivity Analysis by R.L.
 Iman, M.E.
 Johnson, and T.A.
-Schroeder, September 2001, available at www.sbafla.com/method/portals/methodology/CommissionInquiries/UA-SA%20Demo.pdf.
+Schroeder, September 2001, available at https://fchlpm.sbafla.com/media/tepang2l/ua-sa-demo.pdf.

 Hurricane loss costs used in these sensitivity analyses were based on the Professional Team surrogate hurricane vulnerability function.
 If the SRC is positive for a given hurricane model input variable, then hurricane loss costs increase as the variable increases while negative SRC values indicate that hurricane loss costs decrease as the variable increases.
-The SRCs in these sensitivity analyses are summarized, as follows.
+The SRCs in these sensitivity analyses are summarized as follows: